tytydraco/yessleep/out/I_have_a_new_roommate_and_its_definitely_not_by_choice.md

 "What *are* you?"
 I spat out.

 "Oh, shut up.
 You sound like some character in a shitty movie.
-I'm Jimmy."
+I'm Jimmy.
+Just Jimmy."

 He left the knife on the ground and walked up to my bed, sitting down and bouncing on the mattress a few times.
 "Hmm, comfy.
 Are you gonna stand there all night?
 Come on," he patted the mattress with his hand, gesturing to me to come closer but I was still glued to the door that wouldn't budge.